stanfordLINQS/SQcircuit/README.md

 ## Examples

-To see how SQcircuit is working and its robustness, we put several examples from the sate of the art superconducting circuits in the litreture, which SQcircuit can efficiently calculate the spectrum of those circuits.
+To see how SQcircuit is working and its robustness, we put several examples from the state of the art superconducting circuits of the literature, which SQcircuit can efficiently calculate the spectrum of those circuits.

 * [Zero-Pi Qubit](https://github.com/stanfordLINQS/Qcircuit/blob/main/examples/zeroPiQubit.ipynb)
 * [Inductively Shunted Circuits](https://github.com/stanfordLINQS/Qcircuit/blob/main/examples/inductivelyShunted.ipynb)